-- Agency RMBS (which includes inverse interest-only Agency securities classified as "Agency Derivatives" for purposes of U.S. generally accepted accounting principles, or U.S. GAAP), meaning RMBS whose principal and interest payments are guaranteed by the Government National Mortgage Association (or Ginnie Mae), the Federal National Mortgage Association (or Fannie Mae), or the Federal Home Loan Mortgage Corporation (or Freddie Mac), or collectively, the government sponsored entities, or GSEs; - · Non-Agency RMBS, meaning RMBS that are not issued or guaranteed by Ginnie Mae, Fannie Mae or Freddie Mae; - Residential mortgage loans; - MSR - · Commercial real estate assets; and - Other financial assets comprising approximately 5% to 10% of the portfolio.
+- Agency RMBS (which includes inverse interest-only Agency securities classified as "Agency Derivatives" for purposes of U.S. generally accepted accounting principles, or U.S. GAAP), meaning RMBS whose principal and interest payments are guaranteed by the Government National Mortgage Association (or Ginnie Mae), the Federal National Mortgage Association (or Fannie Mae), or the Federal Home Loan Mortgage Corporation (or Freddie Mac), or collectively, the government sponsored entities, or GSEs; - Non-Agency RMBS, meaning RMBS that are not issued or guaranteed by Ginnie Mae, Fannie Mae or Freddie Mae; - Residential mortgage loans; - MSR; - Commercial real estate assets: and - Other financial assets comprising approximately 5% to 10% of the portfolio.

 We generally view our target assets in three strategies that are based on our core competencies of understanding and managing prepayment and credit risk.
 Our rates strategy includes assets that are sensitive to changes in interest rates and prepayment speeds, specifically Agency RMBS and MSR.
-Our credit strategy includes assets with inherent credit risk including non-Agency RMBS, net economic interests in consolidated securitization trusts and prime nonconforming residential mortgage loans.
+Our credit strategy includes assets with inherent credit risk including non-Agency RMBS, prime nonconforming residential mortgage loans and net economic interests in consolidated securitization trusts.
 Our commercial strategy includes as target assets first mortgage loans, mezzanine loans, b-notes and preferred equity.

 As opportunities in the residential and commercial mortgage marketplace change, we continue to evolve our business model.
-From a capital allocation perspective, we expect to continue to increase our allocation towards MSR, residential mortgage loans and commercial real estate assets, and decrease our exposure to RMBS over time.
-During the three months ended March 31, 2016, however, we increased our allocation towards Agency RMBS due to attractive market prices.
+From a capital allocation perspective, we expect to continue to increase our allocation towards MSR and commercial real estate assets, and decrease our exposure to RMBS and residential mortgage loans over time.
+During the nine months ended September 30, 2016, however, we increased our allocation towards Agency RMBS due to attractive market prices.
 Within our non-Agency RMBS portfolio, we have historically had a substantial emphasis on "legacy" securities, which include securities issued prior to 2009.
-Throughout the past year, however, we have sold a number of these securities that we believe had reached maximum value, some of which were replaced with "new issue" non-Agency RMBS.
+Over the course of the past two years, however, we have sold a number of these securities that we believe had reached maximum value, some of which were replaced with "new issue" non-Agency RMBS.
 We believe these "new issue" securities, which include some GSE credit risk transfer securities, have enabled us to find attractive returns and further diversify our non-Agency RMBS portfolio.

-Within our mortgage loan conduit and securitization business, we acquire prime nonconforming residential mortgage loans from select mortgage loan originators and secondary market institutions with the intent to securitize the loans through the issuance of non-Agency mortgage-backed securities.
-Our intention is to retain the related subordinated securities, representing the credit risk piece associated with these deals.
-We also hold a small legacy portfolio of credit sensitive residential mortgage loans, or CSL, which are loans that were performing, but with respect to which the borrower had previously experienced payment delinquencies and was more likely to be underwater (i.e., the amount owed on a mortgage loan exceeds the current market value of the home).
+In July 2016, we announced a plan to discontinue our mortgage loan conduit and securitization business, whereby we acquire prime nonconforming residential mortgage loans from select mortgage loan originators and secondary market institutions with the intent to securitize the loans through the issuance of non-Agency mortgage-backed securities and/or exit through a whole loan sale.
+We expect the wind down process to be substantially completed by the end of 2016, though we currently intend to retain certain subordinated securities from our prior securitization transactions.
+In addition, we hold a small legacy portfolio of credit sensitive residential mortgage loans, or CSL, which are loans where the borrower has previously experienced payment delinquencies and is more likely to be underwater (i.e., the amount owed on a mortgage loan exceeds the current market value of the home).
 As a result, there is a higher probability of default on CSL than on newly originated residential mortgage loans.
-We do not originate residential mortgage loans or provide direct financing to lenders; rather, through our mortgage loan conduit we contract with originators to acquire loans they originate that meet our purchase criteria.
+We do not originate residential mortgage loans or provide direct financing to lenders.